otidev/otidev/README.md

 # hello! :wave:
-**Hi!** I'm @otidev (or just oti)!
+**Hi!** I'm @otidev!
 I like making programs, games, music and other stuff.
 I also really like rolling my own stuff for some reason.

 I mainly code in C99, but sometimes other languages.
 I always like to make code that helps the community, or code that's just cool.